 While Taoism has evolved over the centuries into a diverse set of beliefs and practices, the Jade Emperor has consistently held a prominent role in its cosmology.

-Often considered the Supreme Deity of Taoism, he governs the cosmos and ensures the smooth functioning of the heavenly and earthly realms.
+As the supreme ruler of heaven in Taoism, he governs the cosmos and maintains order in heavenly and earthly realms.

 His duty includes the management of celestial beings, recording the deeds of humans, and deciding their afterlife.